 You are always a student, a learner, and He never expels you from His "university," but of course you are always free to "quit school" if you wish.
 There is always a temptation to "quit" because as our Teacher the Lord exercises discipline, which our carnal hearts don't like.
 "Do not despise the chastening of the Lord, nor be discouraged when you are rebuked by Him; for whom the Lord loves He chastens" (Heb.
 12:5, 6).
-It's not that He is a severe Schoolmaster, but His tuition appears that way to us, for "no chastening seems to be joyful for the present, but grievous; nevertheless afterward it yields the peaceable fruit of righteousness to those who have been trained by it" (v.
-11).
+It's not that He is a severe Schoolmaster, but His instruction appears that way to us, for "no chastening seems to be joyful for the present, but grievous; nevertheless afterward it yields the peaceable fruit of righteousness to those who have been trained by it" (Heb.
+12:11).

 In fact, if the discipline or chastening has ceased and you think you have clear sailing, one of two things has happened: either you are indeed ready for translation (way ahead of almost everybody else), or you are in real trouble, for "if you are without chastening, . . . then you are illegitimate and not sons" (vs. 8).

 The writer of Psalm 73 felt at times that the Lord's discipline was too severe.
 "I have been . . . chastened every morning" (vs. 14), waking up each new day to renewed "grief" and "vexation" (vs. 21).
-It seemed that the Holy Spirit would never get through "convicting" him of sin (which is His "first grade" tuition, Jn.
-16:8).
+It seemed that the Holy Spirit would never get through "convicting" him of sin (which is His "first grade" tuition, John 16:8).
 Would he as a student in the "school of Christ" never get out of that "first grade"?
 Other "students" seemed to be spared that "discipline."
 Life for them was all fun and games.
 "It was too painful for me-until I went into the sanctuary of God; then I understood their end" (Ps.
+73:16, 17).
+Something special is happening right now in the "sanctuary"-the Day of Atonement.
+Yes!
+Better stay in school!

-1 Hebrews 5:8-9.
+&lt;sup>1 Hebrews 5:8-9.
 88, 457.